maccymg/Project-4/README.md

 A Django and React App

-In this project I was tasked with building a full-stack application.
+In this project, I was tasked with building a full-stack application.

-- it had to have used a Python Django API with a Django REST Framework to serve data from a Postgres database
+- It had to have used a Python Django API with a Django REST Framework to serve data from a Postgres database

 - Consume the API with a separate front-end built with React